danweb3/danweb3.github.io/_posts/2022-10-07-pilot-study-launched.md

 ---
-date: 2020-08-06
+date: 2022-10-07
-title: Definition of sales
+title: Pilot Study Launched
 categories:
-  - sales
+  - research
-author_staff_member: james
+author_staff_member: AElegantSkeleton
 ---
 A person or organization expressing an interest in acquiring the offered item of value is referred to as a potential buyer, prospective customer or prospect.
 Buying and selling are understood to be two sides of the same "coin" or transaction.
 Both seller and buyer engage in a process of negotiation to consummate the exchange of values.
 The exchange, or selling, process has implied rules and identifiable stages.